-Coursework Format Due date &amp; marks Learning objective: implement simple neural networks and understand the effects of eigenvalues and eigenvectors on the resulting dynamics implement balanced neural circuits and understand how asynchronous and irregular activity is generated Coursework activity #2: autoassociative memory and single neuron models Individual Report Posted Wed One of the most fundamental functions of the brain is to store and recall memories.
+Coursework Format Due date & marks Coursework activity #2: autoassociative memory and single neuron models Individual Report Posted Wed One of the most fundamental functions of the brain is to store and recall memories.
 In this coursework you will build and analyse a simple, canonical model of a neural network that implements autoassociative memory.
 You will also implement a simple, biophysical model of single neuron dynamics to study the conditions under which more abstract neuron models used in network simulations may be valid approximations.
-Anonymously marked Due Wed two Learning objective: implement an associative memory network and understand how different parameters influence its memory capacity implement the Hodgkin-Huxley model and undesrand how it responds to different stimulation patterns
+Learning objective: Anonymously marked Due Wed two implement an associative memory network and understand how different parameters influence its memory capacity implement the Hodgkin-Huxley model and understand how it responds to different stimulation patterns ;

-See the Moodle page for the course [4] for more information (e.g. handouts, coursework assignments).
+See the Moodle page for the course [3] for more information (e.g. handouts, coursework assignments).